walterhiggins/WMPJS/book-outline.md

     /js pyramid()

-You can what the result looks like in the screenshot below:
+You can what the result looks like in Figure @@figref{pyramid.png}:

 @@figure pyramid.png A Pyramid